Medhaapb/Online-job-portal/README.md

-This project is done using XAMPP, PHP, HTML, JAVASCRIPT, CSS, BOOTSTRAP THis project will easily on XAMPP->system (after downloading this file)
+This project is done using XAMPP, PHP, HTML, JAVASCRIPT, CSS, BOOTSTRAP.
+This project will easily on XAMPP->system (after downloading this file)